 But Allow me to give you some context.

-In October that year I was finally admitted to a clinic after a I had a binge which left me distraught.
-From there recovery was a long process, but one I’m gald I made.
+In October of that year, I was finally admitted to a clinic after I had a binge which left me distraught.
+From there, recovery was a long process, but one I’m glad I made.

 Asking For Help Is The Hardest Step.

 I still remember the day I asked my parents for help.
 It was just after my brother’s birthday party, and I had binge eaten some of his cake.
 I felt horrible after and had a major breakdown.
 It was quite distressing, but it meant that I asked for help.
 I went to my mum’s room and lay on her bed with her crying.
 It was a really sweet and needed moment for me, and it was the turning point I needed.
 It’s a hard lesson to learn, but you’ll feel grateful for doing it.
 From asking for help, I learnt another lesson about my recovery.
 The lesson is that sometimes you need something bad to happen before a big change or a happy ending can occur.
 Just because you feel at rock bottom, doesn’t mean you can’t turn things around.

 If you’re being forced to recover, you’re more inclined to rebel.
 Before I made real progress, I had to want to recover, rather than have a therapist tell me this is what I want to do.
 It was hard to make that decision, but I didn’t like my therapy sessions or the clinic.
 The quicker I recovered, the sooner I’d be discharged.
 I may not have had the right kind of motivation, but it worked.
 Find a reason to recover and work towards that.
 You won’t make significant progress unless you do.

 Even a year after discharge, there are still habits that I can’t break.
 I will still be cautious over what I eat, and only eat certain foods unless it’s an occasion.
 However, I do eat every food